devAarno/lemon-server/3rdParty/lemon/readme.md

 The LEMON LALR(1) parser generator (as a compiled executable file ``lemon.c``) takes a grammar file (here ``http11.y``) and fills a driver template by a grammar specific information.
-Noticed that generator works well, but there some questions to the driver.
+Noticed that generator works well, but there is one questions to the driver.

-The first one is how to use a ``Parse_ENGINEALWAYSONSTACK`` definition properly.
-In general case it is needed to call ``ParseHTTP11Init(void *yypParser)`` before a parsing but it is not so clear how put ``yypParser`` in a stack (what is a size of ``yypParser``).

-The second one is asserts in the driver.
 In a Fossil Sqlite's repository, on 2017-12-27 18:19:06 a developer ``drh`` has added a line [``tool/lempar.c:514``](https://www.sqlite.org/src/info/1b22b42e59793af1):

 ```diff